wendyverdonk93/docs/content/api/accounts/payouts.md

 **affiliated_id** | query parameter

-The account ID of the affiliated account that is to be paid out. **Required**.
+The account ID of the affiliated account that you want to move funds from. **Required**.

 **amount** | integer